arielb-alvarez/gallery-app/README.md

 # Gallery App

-This template should help get you run this application.
+This template should help you run this application.

 ## Direction